IuliiaKonovalova/school_app/TESTING.md

 ### Solved bugs:

-There were plenty of bugs curing the development process since this project was a learning platform for me and allowed to improve my skills and knowledge greatly.
+There were plenty of bugs during the development process since this project was a learning platform for me and allowed me to improve my skills and knowledge significantly.

-However, I tried to solved the majority of them.
-And on bug that I remember perfectly was related to the extension of the the allauth sign up form.
-I was able to solve it customizing the allauth sign up form.
-Moreover, I encounter the problem to make the form work as the migrations were not working.
-What I have done to migrate the changes is to migrate profile app first and then perform the rest of the migrations.
+However, I tried to solve the majority of them.
+And on the bug that I remember perfectly was related to the extension of the allauth sign up form.
+I was able to solve it by customizing the allauth sign up form.
+Moreover, I encountered the problem of making the form work as the migrations were not working.
+What I have done to migrate the changes is to migrate the profile app first and then perform the rest of the migrations.

-Another bug that took me a lot of time to solve was to avoid circular import when I was developing sales app as I needed to get not only the client data, but also the children data to add or delete classes from student's profile.
-The solution to this problem was to implement student_id field that will be used to get the children data and store it in the sales table.
+Another bug that took me a lot of time to solve was avoiding circular import when I was developing a sales app, as I needed to get not only the client data but also the children's data to add or delete classes from students' profiles.
+The solution to this problem was to implement the student_id field that will be used to get the children's data and store it in the sales table.
 ## Automated testing

 ### Django unit testing